vineet-shukla-web/Mathmatical-Operation/README.md

     $class = new \Vineet\MathmaticalOperation\Calculation()

-Step 4: To access this methode (add,subtract,multiply,division) like
+Step 4: To access this method (add,subtract,multiply,division) like

     $result=$class->add($val1,$val2);

+Step 5: Craete your own file where test your package.